 15] The New Data View screen appears, which is used to create a new data view for your channel.
 Channels are comprised of data views from your different data sources.
 You can choose a data view from some or all the data sources that are in your channel.

-16] Click in the Data Source View dropdown to select an available data view.
+16] Click the Data Source View dropdown to choose an available data view.

 17] As you select Data Source Views, be sure to click the add button to make the association for each data source view.